PROLOGUE

 “Ya’ know anybody who’d help us out?”

 I thought of Stuart.
-One of five children whose mother worked in a Pennsylvania shoe factory and his father often unemployed, he resolved to someday own a home and have a steady job.
+One of five children whose mother worked in a Pennsylvania shoe factory and whose father was often unemployed, he resolved to someday own a home and have a steady job.
 After graduating from high school, he served a four-year apprenticeship at the Monrovia Daily News Post, and he now worked full-time as a journeyman printer with medical insurance and overtime pay.

 ‘Maybe Stuart.
 He has a good job.”

 “Yeah, girl, give him a call!”
 Wendell said, handing me a stack of silver quarters.
 I slipped into the lobby’s wood-paneled phone booth and pressed the receiver against my better ear.
-Unable to decipher the operator’s high-pitched instructions, I closed my eyes, and like a dog, focused not on her words, but on the tone of her voice, I kept dropping quarters in the slot until I heard the soothing sound of, “Thank you,” and she dialed the number.
+Unable to decipher the operator’s high-pitched instructions, I closed my eyes, and like a dog, focused not on her words, but on the tone of her voice and kept dropping quarters in the slot until I heard the soothing sound of, “Thank you,” and she dialed the number.

 Hearing Stuart’s voice, familiar and soothing, forgetting we broke up, because of our unreconcilable views on everything, I wanted him to fly to Texas and take me home.